-One of new things in upcoming version is a new change view button, where you can
+One of the new features in the upcoming version is a new change view button, where you can

-have also added 2 additional views from their maps – one is a square with devices (one you can see below)
+have also added 2 additional views from their maps – one is a square with devices (the one you can see below)

 your attention by the color – green -ok, red – alert and yellow – requires attention.

-There is another neat feature in new version – when you select a device in order to see detail, you are presented with updated design,in line with modern standards set by BI, visulatisation and dashboards – You can see instantly status of device.
+There is another neat feature in the new version – when you select a device in order to see detail, you are presented with an updated design, in line with modern standards set by BI, visualization and dashboards – You can see instantly status of the device.

 or perhaps users are running reports at 15h – you can see repeating issue.
 Once you know the cause it’s easy to act on.

-Map feature has a bug in this version and devices cant be set, the one you see above, was created in the latest version of stable tree, the one below is one example of a map, created in PRTG, by the Paessler team.
+Map feature has a bug in this version and devices can’t be set, the one you see above was created in the latest version of the stable tree, the one below is one example of a map, created in PRTG, by the Paessler team.

 Another example created and used by Paessler in their HQ.

-PRTG also has ability to monitor applications, below example of SQL monitoring
+PRTG also has the ability to monitor applications, below example of SQL monitoring

 Example of My SQL monitoring